Gifford Lindheim was named the eighth head coach in the now 73-year history (as of 2019) of the El Camino College football program on June 27, 2016.

 In 2017, Lindheim led the Warriors to their first winning season since 2011 along with ECC’s first bowl game in seven years in just his second season at the helm.
 The Warriors defeated Palomar in the Beach Bowl, earning the program’s first bowl victory since 2009.
 The team also broke a number of program records in 2017: Most Points in a Single Game (74), Scoring Average/Season (44.5), Average Passing Yards per Game (337.0), Average Total Offense per Game (507.0), Most Passing Yards in a Season (3,709) and Most Touchdowns in a Season (66).

 He also coached Stephon Robinson in 2017, who set the new single season receiving yards record with 1,274 receiving yards in his lone season at ECC before transferring to the University of Kansas to play for the Jayhawks.

-Lindheim brought more than two decades of coaching experience at different levels, boasting a 50-24 record as head coach in seven seasons prior to ECC.
+Lindheim brought more than two decades of coaching experience at different levels, boasting a 50-24 record as head coach in seven seasons at Santa Monica College prior to becoming the head coach of the Warriors.
 He has coached a number of NFL players, including names such as Steve Smith and Brandon Marshall.